 Bernard Esclapez is a renowned French commercial photographer who specialized in the cosmetics, perfume & luxury industries.
 He is past President of the French National Association of Commercial & Fashion Photographers as well as a founding member, past Treasurer and Vice-President of the Association of Creative Photographers (UPP).

 Although he and his wife retired to Charlottesville to be near their daughter and her family, they continue to return frequently to Paris.
 Bernard is looking forward to participating actively in the French community here and sharing his interest in his native language and culture.

 Edward moved with his family to Charlottesville from New England several years ago after retiring as an International Business Consultant.
 Edward, a North Carolina State University alumnus, lived and worked in Europe for many years and has been a life-long lover of the French language.
 Since his retirement, he has held several temporary assignments at area high schools teaching French and German.
-He enjoys leading the AFC's monthly Saturday morning coffees and is a member of the Charlottesville Sister Cities Commission.
+He enjoys leading the AFC's monthly Saturday morning coffees and is a former member of the Charlottesville Sister Cities Commission.

 Ariane Bailey Hiribarne- Served 5 years on the Board, including 4 as Vice President.

 Ann Bearden - Served 4 years on Board, including as Secretary

 Yates Nobles - Served 8 years on the Board, including as President and Secretary